NanaBalqis/BorrowBuddy/README.md

 ## Main Modules

-### 1. Item Management
+### 1. Book Management

-This module allows users to add, view, edit, and manage item details.
-Each item can include information such as item name, category, description, and availability status.
+This module allows users to add, view, edit, and manage books details.
+Each book can include information such as book tittle, category, description, and availability status.

 ### 2. Borrower Management

-This module records borrower information such as borrower name, contact number, borrowed item, borrowing date, and return date.
+This module records borrower information such as borrower name, contact number, borrowed book, borrowing date, and return date.

 ### 3. Borrowing Record Management

-This module stores borrowing records, including item details, borrower details, borrowing date, return date, and item status.
+This module stores borrowing records, including item details, borrower details, borrowing date, return date, and books status.

 ### 4. Status Tracking

-This module allows users to check whether an item is available, borrowed, or returned.
+This module allows users to check whether an book is available, borrowed, or returned.

 ## System Benefits

 - Makes borrowing records easier to manage
-- Helps users track borrowed and returned items
+- Helps users track borrowed and returned books
-- Reduces the risk of losing item information
+- Reduces the risk of losing book information
 - Improves responsibility between lender and borrower
 - Saves time compared to manual tracking
 - Provides organized borrowing history